unoplatform/uno.extensions/doc/Reference/Markup/Tutorials/HowTo-CustomMarkupProject-Toolkit.md

     Chips can be displayed in lists, dropdown menus, action bars, or other areas of the user interface depending on the application's needs.
 They are highly flexible and adaptable, allowing you to use them according to your application's interaction flow.

-    For this case we will replace the Button and use the Chip for Navigation.
+    For this case we will add the Chip to show some information on the UI.

     ```csharp
     new ChipGroup()